Castle Forest Hike & Kamweti Fall

 A gentle walk in nature

 Come with us on a beautiful, beginner-friendly, child-friendly hike to the breathtaking Kamweti Fall.
-Located within the Mount Kenya Forest in Kamweti, Kirinyaga County, our hike starts at the Castle Forest Lodge, initially following a scenic, unpaved forest road, across a river, to get to a detour.
+Located within the Mount Kenya Forest in Kamweti, Kirinyaga County, our hike starts at the Kamweti Forest Gate, initially following a scenic, unpaved forest road, across a river, to get to a detour.
 The trail takes a brief, steep, narrow path to reconnect to the forest road, before finally taking another brief, steep descent into the river towards the majestic Kamweti Fall.
 We then take the same path back to the starting point, where you can, optionally, grab a cup of hot beverages before hitting the road back home.

 Castle Forest Hike Distance and Stats

-Distance: 12km
+Distance: 18km

 Maximum Elevation: 2,282m